churichard/notabase/README.md

 # Atomic

-Atomic is a note-taking tool that helps you form connections between ideas and become a better thinker.
+Atomic is a note-taking app that helps you become a better thinker.

+It prioritizes the formation of connections between concepts and is based off of the Zettelkasten method.